Today's Bible Reading: 1 Corinthians 6

-Two more problems are addressed in this chapter: (1) brothers who are taking unresolved legal conflicts before the secular legal courts, and (2) questions of sexual immorality related to (temple?) prostitution.
-With regard to the first question, Paul says that legal wrangling ("such wickedness") is to be lumped into the same category as sexual immorality, idolatry, adultery, prostitution, homosexuality, robbery, greed, drunkenness, slander, and cheating.
-The lawsuits are a sign of defeat at the hand of Satan.
+Two additional problems are addressed in today's chapter: (1) brothers who are taking unresolved legal conflicts before the secular legal courts, and (2) questions of sexual immorality related to (temple?) prostitution.
+With regard to the first question, Paul says that legal wrangling ("such wickedness") is in the same category as sexual immorality, idolatry, adultery, prostitution, homosexuality, robbery, greed, drunkenness, slander, and cheating.
+The lawsuits being presented in the governmental courts are a sign of defeat at the hand of Satan.
 Such disputes should be settled internally.

-The second question Paul addresses with several principles.
+The second question Paul addresses by calling to mind several principles.
 Some things that are acceptable are not beneficial.
-Some things that are acceptable eventually master us.
-It is true that the body is temporal and is not eternal, but God has a higher purpose for the physical body.
-The resurrection of the physical body demonstrates continuity with our celestial body (also, 1 Cor.
-15).
+Some things that are acceptable may eventually master us.
+It is true that the body is temporal and is not eternal, but God nonetheless has a higher purpose for the physical body.
+The resurrection of the physical body demonstrates continuity with our celestial body (see 1 Corinthians 15).
 We participate in the body of Christ (the church) with our physical bodies, so that in some sense our bodies are members of Christ.
 The spiritual purposes of God with regard to our physical bodies demonstrate that sexual immorality is especially heinous because sin is internalized, as opposed to the fact that other sins are outside the body (external).
 Our bodies are God's temple since his Holy Spirit lives in us.
 We do not belong to ourselves because we were purchased.
 Our ultimate obligation is to honor God with our bodies, according to his spiritual purpose.

-Christianity has often had a low view of the human body and a dualistic view that separates the body from spiritual concerns.
+Christianity has often had a low view of the human body or a dualistic view that separates the body from spiritual concerns.
 What does Paul say about the importance of our physical bodies?
 How does the physical body contribute to God's spiritual purposes?
-What principles that Paul mentions are most helpful to you?
+Which principles that Paul mentions are most helpful to you?
 What are some of the ways Christians honor God with their bodies?